 We tend to believe Gods will is always a supernatural, super exciting time, and sometimes it is.
 Sometimes He parts the Red Sea, sometimes He heals the blind, sometimes He rescues out of the fire, but most of the time He works in the everyday events in our lives.

 Think about Noah.
 He had great faith to build an ark when rain had never been seen.
 How did he get that great faith?
-By living a good clean life before God.
+By living a good, clean, righteous life before God.

 In Noah’s time the whole world was corrupt in their living and thinking.
 But Noah found favor with God.
 Genesis 6:8-9 says “But Noah found favor in the eyes of the Lord…Noah was a righteous man, blameless in His time; Noah walked with God.”
 Noah was 600 years old when the flood came.
 Up until then he led a normal life, in a corrupt world, pleasing God, and walking in righteousness.